Step 1: Clear Debris

 Important Notes: Fire debris is hazardous and extreme caution should be taken.
 Landfills and transfer stations will NOT accept any structural fire debris and ash without proper documentation from Napa County PBES.
 If a Phase II Public Debris Removal Program is offered for an incident, property owners may become ineligible to participate if they initiate any debris and ash removal on their own.

-Minor Burn Debris Removal and Cleanup: If your property only suffered minimal damage to small structure(s) less than 120 ft.2 in size and you need to remove that debris and ash please refer to the Small Structure Debris and Ash Removal (English) (Spanish) information.
+Minor Burn Debris Removal and Cleanup: If a property only suffers minimal damage to small structure(s) less than 120 ft.2 in size and that debris and ash needs to be removed, please refer to the Small Structure Debris and Ash Removal (English) (Spanish) information.

 Letter from the County Surveyor about the importance of conserving property corners and survey monumentation during the clean-up and rebuild process.